jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/4_Beam_Opti.typ

-if have to learn new about beam model, can be understood easier than fem free and open-source implementations in Python available as mentioned in @chap_4_0_2 mathamtical and theory behind it can be comphrenseded eaiser than of Fem, calculation time significant lower than those fem, highly advantge for optimiztation because of the mentioned multiple function calling calculation can be done on a regular laptop or even on a raspberry pi
+if have to learn new about beam model, can be understood easier than fem free and open-source implementations in Python available as mentioned in @chap_4_0_2 mathamtical and theory behind it can be comphrenseded eaiser than of Fem, calculation time
+// word significant overused
+significant lower than those fem, highly advantge for optimiztation because of the mentioned multiple function calling calculation can be done on a regular laptop or even on a raspberry pi
 // some other adanvatage that can be integrated if not duplicated:
 // 	1. personal pc, laptop, even smartphzone can be assumed to suffice